ashishg1212/sunbase-assignment/README.md

 3. Create document.txt file and add sample text.
 4. Provide path to document.txt file in Chatbot.java.
 5. Run mvn clean install to build the project.
-6. Run mvn spring-boot:run to start the chatbot.